![]() |

 The geometric approach to drawing a GR is fairly simple using a straightedge and compass.
 Refer to Figure 5.
 Basically, draw a straight base line across the bottom of a sheet.
 Draw a fairly large square near the middle of the line segment.
 Make sure the sides are perpendicular and equal.
 Find the midpoint of the bottom side of the square and mark it.
 Take the compass and stick the sharp point at the midpoint of the bottom of the square.
 With the compass point at the marked midpoint, open the compass until the pencil point touches the upper right hand corner of the square, radius r in figure 5.
 Now draw a big half-circle that intersects the baseline.
 Draw a line extending the square and a perpendicular line that meets the point where the big circle intersected the baseline.
 You have created a Golden Rectangle!

-5 - Creating a Golden Rectangle using a compass and straightedge.
+Figure 5 - Creating a Golden Rectangle using a compass and straightedge. |

 |

 For the algebraic method (which can be skipped if you are not mathematically inclined), consider the geometric definition of Φ on a line segment, AB, seen in Figure 6.
-We want to find the Golden Section, the point on AB, call it C, such that the ratio of the big chunk AC to the whole segment AB is the same as the ratio of the small chunk, CB, to the big chunk, AC.
+We want to find the Golden Section: the point on AB, call it C, such that the ratio of the big chunk AC to the whole segment AB is the same as the ratio of the small chunk, CB, to the big chunk, AC.
 For C to be the Golden Section point, (AC divided by AB) must equal (CB divided by AC).

 |<----------------AB------------------>| A C B ._______________________.______________. |<----------AC--------->|<-----CB----->| |